 We are currently building a Computational Creativity Theory to study the assessment of creative software within a formal setting.
 This will take into account both how software works and what it produces.
 We hope to de-mystify the creative process in people and computers by developing a framework for describing creative systems, then building and applying software for creative tasks within this framework.

 These web pages describe our research projects, results and ideas.
-It's also a place to check for updates about the world of Computational Creativity.
-The CCG research group leader is Simon Colton, and he has an overview page for his research which gives a flavour of the research that he is interested in.
-Please address all administrative questions to Tuula Juvonen, whose email address is: firstname.lastname@example.org.
+It’s also a place to check for updates about the world of Computational Creativity.
+The CCG research group leaders are Simon Colton and Jeremy Gow.